goncalo-oliveira/faas-aspnet-template/README.md

-# OpenFaaS ASPNET Template
+# OpenFaaS ASPNET Functions

-This template for OpenFaaS makes use of ASP.NET 5.
-This allows more control over the request (by providing an `HttpRequest` instance) and better handling of the response by returning an `IActionResult`.
+This project offers templates for OpenFaaS that make use of ASP.NET 5.
+The templates allow more control over the request (by providing an `HttpRequest` instance) and a better handling of the response by returning an `IActionResult`.
+Both C# and F# are supported.

 ## Installing the template